Nati-Tsehaye/Disease-Prediction-and-Medicine-Recommedation-System/README.md

 - **Precautions & Medications:** The app suggests precautionary measures and medications for the predicted disease.
 - **Diet & Workout Plans:** Recommended diet plans and workout routines tailored to the predicted disease are included to promote a healthy recovery.

+## Demo
+Check out the video below to see the Disease Prediction and Medicine Recommendation System in action:

 ## Technology Stack

 - **Frontend:** Flutter for cross-platform mobile development.